Outlift: Intermediate Muscle-Building Program

 Each time you repeat a phase, you'll be using heavier weights and choosing different customization options, making it different each time.

 Once you go through each phase at least once, you can start over from the beginning.

 Built as a spreadsheet template.
 If you already know how to use spreadsheets, you'll love it.
-But even if you've never used a spreadsheet before, no worries, Google Sheets is free, it has a free app, and we've done all the work for you.
-It's dead simple to fill out, and you'll get to take advantage of a bunch of rad features:
+But even if you've never used one before, no worries.
+You don't need to learn.
+We've already done all the work for you.
+It's made in Google Sheets, which is free, has a free smartphone app, and can be used online or offline.
+It's dead simple to fill out, and you get a bunch of rad features:

 - Pick your lifts using dropdown menus.
 We'll teach you the pros and cons of each.
 Or simply use our carefully chosen default recommendations.

 - Autoregulated progressive overload.
 The sheet will tell you how much weight to add to the bar each week based on how many reps you get in your final set.